Alabama's Doug Jones facing early pressure to vote with GOP, after upset victory

 Trump and McConnell, R-Ky., backed Strange in the GOP primary.
 And they distanced themselves from Moore, a conservative firebrand, after the allegations surfaced last month.
 Trump in the closing weeks of the campaign endorsed Moore, while McConnell said Alabama voters should decide who wins the seat.

-Smith, a managing partner at Kent Strategies who worked on Bill Clinton’s presidential campaign, thinks McConnell will “throw Jones a bone or two” but ultimately work to retake the seat.
+Smith, a managing partner at Kent Strategies and who worked on Bill Clinton’s presidential campaign, thinks McConnell will “throw Jones a bone or two” but ultimately work to retake the seat.

 Among the key issues on which Jones will likely vote -- with Republicans now having a 51-49 member Senate majority -- is immigration reform, including a plan to continue to protect young illegal immigrants under the Obama-era Deferred Action for Childhood Arrivals program, which Trump has brought to an end, starting in March.